An Unavoidable Theory of the State

 James Buchanan, the Nobel laureate economist and proponent of a constitutional-contractarian state, reviewed The State shortly after its publication.
 He acknowledged the challenge that de Jasay’s theory raised for his own contractarian vision.
 “Somehow,” Buchanan wrote, “those of us who retain a residual faith in some positive potential for organization [of the state] must meet the challenge posed by this book.
 We must, in some form or fashion, incorporate the descriptive features of the state, as depicted, into a coherent and nonromantic normative account of constructive reform.”2

 What’s wrong with the state?
 The central argument of the book is that, in a society of non-identical individuals, preferences and interests will differ, so the state cannot simultaneously protect the interests of everybody equally; it must choose which interests to further, and which ones to ignore or crush.
-This fundamental idea seems so obvious, or at least so challenging, once clearly expressed it is surprising how it can have escaped so many analysts.
+This fundamental idea seems so obvious, or at least so challenging, once clearly expressed, that it is surprising how it can have escaped so many analysts.